parrt/msan501-old/notes/runif.md

 The end result is file `runif.py`.

+Various people have been quoted as saying that insanity is doing the same thing over and over but expecting different results.
+That is exactly what we are hoping from our random number generator function. :)

 ## Description

 To perform computer-based simulation we need to be able to generate random numbers.
 Generating random numbers following a uniform distribution are the easiest to generate and are what comes out of the standard programming language "give me a random number" function.
 Here's a sample Python session: